ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**

-If the geography you have is not in the code table, you can use[{no specific higher geography](https://arctos.database.museum/place.cfm?action=detail&geog_auth_rec_id=10016350) or if you have no information on geography use [no higher geography recorded](https://arctos.database.museum/place.cfm?action=detail&geog_auth_rec_id=69).
+If the geography you have is not in the code table, you can use [no specific higher geography](https://arctos.database.museum/place.cfm?action=detail&geog_auth_rec_id=10016350) or if you have no information on geography use [no higher geography recorded](https://arctos.database.museum/place.cfm?action=detail&geog_auth_rec_id=69).
 See also [Higher Geography Documentation](https://handbook.arctosdb.org/documentation/higher-geography.html)

 * **locality_specific** should hold all the location information that would allow someone to find the place on a map or by verbal directions.
 This value should **exclude** anything placed in any of the other fields available in **Locality**